 We came back later the same evening to a lively terrace.
 With heaters blazing, it was toasty despite the temperature being only in the 40’s.
 The perfect spot to sample a few more of their higher end vermouths and, of course, a few more cones of foie.

 South of Calle Ancha, Barrio Húmedo is nicknamed the wet neighborhood because of the high density of bars.
 The focal point of this area is the Plaza de San Martin, where there are over a dozen tapas bars lining the edges.
-You could spend all evening just in this plaza.
+You could spend all afternoon or evening just in this plaza.

 Also in this barrio is the massive Plaza Mayor, which itself is lined with bars and discos.
 We can attest to this, as our hotel room faced the Plaza Mayor and we could hear the parties continue until 6:00 a.m.

 Bars in the Barrio Humedo tend to be more traditional than those in the Barrio Romántico.
 One of the most interesting was Nuevo Racimo de Oro.
 The 17th century building has exposed ceiling beams and warm brick walls.
 Downstairs is a beautifully restored12th century wine cellar with a bar where you can have drinks and an interior dining room deep within the wine cellar.
 We took our cañas of Amstel at the entrance level bar and received a plate of tasty albóndigas (meatballs) and fries.
 We sat back along the wall enjoying the cozy atmosphere and watched small groups on their own tapas crawls come and go.